Constructive nonlocal games with very small classical values: The girth method for bounding classical values

-Let us now consider in more detail games with maximal number of contradictions, which due to Fact \ref{fact:min-clas-value} is given by $(n_A-1)(n_B-1)$.
-Such games exist at least for $n_A=n_B$ and examples of various level of sophistication will be presented in Section \ref{sec:construction}.
-To begin with, we make the following simple but enlightening observation. \begin{fact} An $n_A \times n_B$ game matrix $M$ has the maximal number of contradictions, i.e., $\beta_C= (n_A-1)(n_B-1)$, if and only if the optimal graph $H_{opt}(M)$ is a tree. \end{fact} \begin{proof} If $\beta_C= (n_A-1)(n_B-1)$, then, by definition of the optimal graph, $H_{opt}$ has $n_A+n_B -1 $ edges.
+\begin{fact} An $n_A \times n_B$ game matrix $M$ has the maximal number of contradictions, i.e., $\beta_C= (n_A-1)(n_B-1)$, if and only if the optimal graph $H_{opt}(M)$ is a tree. \end{fact} \begin{proof} If $\beta_C= (n_A-1)(n_B-1)$, then, by definition of the optimal graph, $H_{opt}$ has $n_A+n_B -1 $ edges.
 By Proposition \ref{prop:connected}, the optimal graph is connected.
 But arbitrary connected graph of $n$ vertices which has $n-1$ edges must be a tree.
 The same calculation gives the reverse argument (Proposition \ref{prop:connected} is not even needed). \end{proof} \begin{remark} An example of such optimal graph for a matrix $M$ with maximal contradictions is the following.
 By Proposition \ref{prop1}, for any matrix $M$ we can find equivalent matrix $M'$ to $M$ which has $1$'s in the first row and in the first column, hence it has at least $n_A +n_B - 1 $ of $1$'s.
 If $M$ has maximal possible contradiction number, there does not exist equivalent matrix with more $1$'s.
 Thus the $H(M')$ is optimal for $M$, and it is a tree. \end{remark}

 We can now formulate a corollary, which characterizes games possessing the maximal number of contradictions.
 This result can be also proven within the approach of labeled graphs of \cite{RS} and \cite{RRGHS} (cf. Lemma \ref{lcycles}).